 Since 2000, Zimbabwe has been engulfed in a crippling political, economic and humanitarian crisis, which has had an adverse effect on its justice system.
-Torture accounts for 25% of all reported human rights violations, with some 3,000 instances documented from 2001 to the present.
-The country’s 55 prisons are severely overcrowded, with 30% percent of the total prison population awaiting trial.
-Many detainees have remained in pre-trial detention for up to ten years.
-Human rights organisations estimate that nearly 1,000 prisoners died in Zimbabwe’s prisons in the first six months of 2009 alone.
+Formerly Torture has accounted for 25% of all reported human rights violations, the country’s 55 prisons are severely overcrowded, with 18% percent of the total prison population awaiting trial.
+Zimbabwe Bridges to Justice was established in 2008 in response to this and has been working to guarantee early access to a lawyer which will lead to reduced instances of torture and less prison overcrowding.

-- 11 justice roundtables with local lawyers and justices.
+- 11 justice roundtables held with local lawyers and justices.

 - 2,505,000 individuals reached through rights awareness campaigns

 Zimbabwe Bridges to Justice has partnered with the Zimbabwe Young Lawyers Association to provide a legal aid response to the Covid-19 pandemic.
 The project aims to protect those arrested from the threat of COVID-19 by providing them with early legal access, thus preventing them from having to spend the night in overcrowded cells where the detainee’s are not adequately separated to prevent the spread of CoronaVirus.

 High impact successes include:

 - Took on 304 cases which prevented the accused of being exposed to COVID-19 in an overcrowded detention facility in Harare

 - The only organization to offer free legal services to those arrested in connection with violating COVID-19 lockdown measures